cconsta1/cconsta1.github.io/README.md

 # Changes to the Profile Icons (cconsta1 June, 2024)

-To integrate Kaggle profile icons into the author profiles, follow these steps:
+To integrate, for example, Kaggle profile icons into the author profiles, follow these steps:

 1. **Navigate to the Author Profile HTML**:
    - Open the `_includes` directory from the root of your project.